Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis

-and satisfying the other assumptions of Theorem \ref{Sparse}, that cannot be detected by any possible asymptotically $\alpha$-level test, $\alpha\in\left( 0,1\right) $. \end{thm}
+such that the other assumptions of Theorem \ref{Sparse} are satisfied, but that cannot be detected by any possible asymptotically $\alpha$-level test. \end{thm}

-Hence, when $\gamma_{n}\asymp\left( 2\ln\ln n\right) ^{1/2}$, it is not possible to improve the detection condition (\ref{Sparse3}) and the rate $\rho_{n}^{\ast}$ in (\ref{Bestrho}) is optimal.
-We shall now give alternatives which are detected by the test (\ref{Test}) but not by other popular tests.\ Consider the following high-order moving average process,
+Hence, when $\gamma_{n}\asymp\left( 2\ln\ln n\right) ^{1/2}$, it is not possible to improve on the detection condition (\ref{Sparse3}) and the rate $\rho_{n}^{\ast}$ in (\ref{Bestrho}) is optimal.
+We now give an example of alternatives which are detected by the test (\ref{Test}) but not by other popular tests.\ Consider the following high-order moving average process,